-Particle arrays allow us to operate on the entire collection of particles as a whole.
-This means that a property is something that has a potentially different value for each particle.
-One may add more properties using the \code{fluid.add_property()} method to the existing particle arrays.
-Some properties like vicosity are constant for all the particles can be added using \code{fluid.add_constant()}.
+Some properties like viscosity are constant for all the particles and can be added using \code{fluid.add_constant()}.
 In addition to this there are methods to add particles, remove particles, extract particles into another particle array etc. The key idea with particle arrays is that they allow us to represent distinct entities in the problem being solved and associate any number of properties or constants with these.
 These properties and constants may be operated upon by the equations and integrators which are described next.

-We note that the \code{pysph.tools.geometry_stl} module provides functionality to read an STL file and generate particles on the surface and inside a body.
+We note that the \code{pysph.tools.read_mesh} module provides some simple functionality to read input geometry data in the form of an input file that describes a triangulation of a surface.
+The \code{mesh2points} function does this given a suitable desired spacing of points.
+This is done through the use of the \code{meshio} package\footnote{See \url{https://github.com/nschloe/meshio}} which supports many different file formats.
+This functionality is currently quite basic but illustrates what is possible.